Professional Chess Association of the Philippines: History

 The Professional Chess Association of the Philippines (PCAP) was formed by Filipino lawyer Paul Elauria who also became the league's first commissioner.
 The league was launched in 2020, although plans relating to the establishment of the first professional chess league in the Philippines has already been made years ago.

 It was formed as a means of livelihood for Filipino chess players, since not all are part of the Philippine national team.
 It is reportedly the first professional chess league in Southeast Asia with its first season to be held in 2021 with games possibly to be held online due to the COVID-19 pandemic.
 The league was recognized by the Games and Amusements Board (GAB), a government body which regulates professional sports in the Philippines, in September 2020.
 PCAP held its first national try out online through on October 17, 2020.

 For the inaugural season slated to start early 2021, 24 teams will participate in the league.
 The first ever draft was held on December 20, 2020.

 In March 2021, PCAP secured a sponsorship of the San Miguel Corporation.

+The third season shifted to a two conference tournament.
+The Reinforced Conference was not held.

 Teams

-There are 20 teams in the PCAP as of the 2023 season divided into two geographic groups.
+There are 17 teams in the PCAP as of the 2025 season, divided into two geographic groups.